gleechi/gleechi.github.io/pages/unity/unity_vgonboarding_task3.md

 #### Tips for VR developers

 * How to let objects placed on plate to follow the plate stably without easily rolling and falling down due to physical reactions.
-Can we use **ChangeObjectJoint**?
+Can we use [ChangeObjectJoint](virtualgrasp_unityapi.html#changeobjectjoint)?

 #### Solution